zzpzaf/ang18UseDynamicDataWithYourBlog2/README.md

 # ang18UseDynamicDataWithYourBlog1

-### An Angular example project on using dynamic data with your blog
+### An Angular example project on using dynamic data for your blog

-This project is based on the previous repo:
+It is actually a sequel of the previous repo:
 [Angular — Use Tiles to implement a Holy-Grail layout for your blog](https://github.com/zzpzaf/ang18MaterialTilesHoly1)

+This project uses as backend the project: [blogbackdemo1](https://github.com/zzpzaf/blogbackdemo1)

+---
 <!-- Below, is the project's output:
 ![Angular-holy-grail-mat-grid-list](https://github.com/user-attachments/assets/5a8dc394-7945-4850-9129-2934d1ebdcd8) -->